KingJA/LoadSir/README.md

 ```

 * ###### Register in Fragment
-use it in Fragment is a bit different from others, follow the template code.
+Use it in Fragment is a bit different from the other two, follow the template code.
 ```java
 @Nullable
 @Override